Purpose statement

 Employee

-• To obtain necessary approval for tuition reimbursement prior to registering for the course.
+• Obtain necessary approval for tuition reimbursement prior to registering for the course.

 • Adhere to the principles and requirements outlined in this procedure and policy.